-U.S. Missions financial accounts hold many different categories of funds including work and personal.
+U.S. Missions financial accounts hold many different categories of funds including, work, personal, and (09) Special Personal funds.

 WORK FUNDS

 Donations designated for the account holder can be used to cover the costs of expenses that are incurred through missions work.
 The AGUSM account holder is responsible for recording all expenses and retaining receipts for tax purposes.